Dutch Royals to consider bringing Men’s Sheds to the Netherlands

 The Dutch Royals are to explore the possibility of bringing Men’s Sheds to the Netherlands after being told how Irish women nearly form queues to volunteer their retired husbands who spend “all day at home watching television.”

+“They say ‘he is driving himself mad and he is driving us mad.’
+So they send them to us.”

-Speaking during a visit to Ford Camden, in Crosshaven, Queen Maxima told Mr Cogan that it was “important to have a second life” following retirement.
+Speaking during a visit to Fort Camden, in Crosshaven, Queen Maxima told Mr Cogan that it was “important to have a second life” following retirement.

 King Willem-Alexander asked if the sheds were purely a rural initiative and seemed particularly interested to know that they also operate in cities.

-Meanwhile, the under 14s Sarsfield Camogie Club gave the Royal couple a demonstration of the sport in Crosshaven.
-They presented them with hurleys made of Dutch ash and jerseys to the King and Queen for their children Amalia, Alexia and Arianne.
-The Queen told the players that their teenage daughters train with the Dutch junior hockey team every year in Ireland.
+Meanwhile, the under 14s Sarsfield Camogie Club gave the royal couple a demonstration of the sport in Crosshaven.
+They presented them with hurleys made of Dutch ash and jerseys for their children Amalia, Alexia and Arianne.
+The queen told the players that their teenage daughters train with the Dutch junior hockey team every year in Ireland.

 “It is such a great occasion.
 People like them because they are so approachable.
 So down to earth.
 They are part of the nation.
 They don’t have anything of elevation that you see in other royal families. .”